Bnaya/use-dispose-uncommitted/README.md

 React discussion in this topic: [#15317 [Concurrent] Safely disposing uncommitted objects](https://github.com/facebook/react/issues/15317)

 ## When do we ever need that? - Explainer
-It is know that, side effects in react should be only inside `useEffect`, and React will run them only when the component instance is actually being committed/mounted.
+It is known that, side effects in react should be only inside `useEffect`, and React will run them only when the component instance is actually being committed/mounted.

 React may (For various reasons: suspense, strick-mode, aborted-renders) decide to throw away component instance after render, but before running `useEffects`, without letting us know in any mean.

 As long as we keep side-effects in `useEffects` it's not a problem, But lets take MobX as example:
 In order to track access to observables, MobX must create the reaction on render phase.
-And in case this React will throw away tje component instance, we will not have a chance to dispose the Mobx reaction, which means memory leaks and possible bugs.
+And in case this React will throw away the component instance, we will not have a chance to dispose the Mobx reaction, which means memory leaks and possible bugs.

 ## Simple usage example
 Install the package `yarn add use-dispose-uncommitted`